adiwg/mdTranslator/lib/adiwg/mdtranslator/writers/html/readme.md

 ### Writer for HTML 'human-readable' output of metadata

-The HTML version of metadata is intended to be a human readable version of the metadata content.
-The HTML output does not mimic any established metadata standard but remains agnostic in its presentation.
-The HTML metadata version will present the entire content of the metadata provided to the mdTranslator reader.
+The HTML Metadata Record output from the mdTranslator is intended to be a human readable version of the metadata content read in by the translator.
+The HTML output does not attempt mimic any established metadata standard but remains agnostic in its presentation.
+The HTML metadata output will display the full content of the metadata record ingested by the mdTranslator while translation to established standards may not support all fields.

-The HTML writer can be use to allow users to conveniently scan metadata prior to downloading a data file or to generate a printed version of metadata to accompany a report.
+The HTML output can be conveniently embedded in a users web page to present metadata content to visitors.